 You can also use these almonds for dishes that require any almond ingredient, like shaved smoked almonds for salad, or even a homemade almond butter.

-Smoking almonds is one of our favorite appetizer dishes that we make.
+Smoking almonds is one of our favorite appetizer dishes that we make and sell to local wineries.
 We always have some on hand and I eat small handfuls of them throughout the day when I need a quick and healthy snack.
 We’ll smoke three to five pounds at a time, and then keep in a storage container to add to dishes throughout the week or mix into granola.
 They’re also great for when I travel.
-No airplane crackers needed when I’ve got my smoked almonds to snack on!
+No airplane crackers needed when I’ve got my almonds to snack on!

 And we get feedback all the time that the flavor profile has a slight bacon flavor, and how easy they are to make.

 Buy raw, unroasted almonds.
 They are most commonly found in the bulk section of your grocer.
 If the almonds are already roasted, they won’t take on that same characteristic and could overcook.

 The objective is to roast the almonds slowly over three hours.
 Doing this allows the natural oils from the almonds to infuse and develop a smoky roasted bite that is crunchy and has that smoky nuttiness making this such a unique flavor.
 Add a touch of olive oil and salt to enhance the flavor.

 - Start with a low heat.
 Smoke the almonds at 225 degrees Fahrenheit.

 - Smoke first for two hours, without any added ingredient.
 This will allow the almond oil to naturally get extracted while it slowly roasts and pull in the delicious smoke flavor.